JoseHurtadoBaeza/Go-File-Encryption/README.md

 # Go-File-Encryption
-Golang File Encryption project to encrypt or decrypt files
+Golang File Encryption project to encrypt or decrypt files.